midlantica/LovelyBunchOfCoconuts/content/claims/decolonize_your_mind.md

 ---
-title: "Decolonize Your Mind"
+title: 'Decolonize Your Mind'
-claim: "Decolonize Your Mind"
+claim: 'Decolonize Your Mind'
-translation: "Replace reason with resentment."
+translation: 'Replace reason with resentment.'
 ---

 ## "Decolonize Your Mind"